hashicorp/consul/.github/ISSUE_TEMPLATE/question.md

 ---
-name: Question
+name: Question: DO NOT USE
-about: If you have a question, please check out our other community resources instead of opening an issue.
+about: **If you have a question, please check out our other community resources instead of opening an issue.**

 ---